hummingbot/hummingbot-site/docs/academy-content/posts/quickstart-deploy-examples/3-api-keys.md

 # Connecting your API Keys

-In the previous examples we were using paper trading which does not require any API keys to be connected.
-In order to do live trading with Hummingbot we'll need to connect API keys for the exchanges we want to trade on.
+While paper trading in Hummingbot doesn't require API keys, live trading does.
+This guide will help you connect your exchange API keys to Hummingbot for real-time trading.

 ## Generate API Keys

-The first step is to generate API keys for the exchanges we want to connect to Hummingbot.
-The instructions for setting up API keys for each exchange may differ.
+First, you need to generate API keys from the exchange you wish to connect.
+Each exchange has its own setup process.

-In this example, we'll connect Binance API keys.
-Check [here](https://docs.hummingbot.org/exchanges/binance/#generate-api-keys) for instructions on how to generate API keys for Binance.
+In this example, we'll connect **Binance API** keys.
+Head over to the [Binance Connector Docs](https://docs.hummingbot.org/exchanges/binance/#generate-api-keys) for instructions on how to generate API keys for [Binance](../../../exchanges/binance/index.md).

 Check the [Connectors list](../../../exchanges/index.md) for a list of exchanges that are currently integrated with Hummingbot